China ready for proportionate response to U.S. tariffs: envoy

 “China has been strengthening its efforts and strengthening our legal system on this particular issue, and we are making good progress,” he said.

-Reporting by Lusha Zhang and Tony Munroe; Editing by Nick Macfie
+Reporting by Lusha Zhang, Tony Munroe and Michael Martina; Editing by Nick Macfie